MadKimchi/react-lerna-monorepo/README.md

 ## Introduction
 This repository is a demo UI project in the mono-repository structure using Lerna and Yarn Workspaces to increase code reusability for multiple products with common presentation layers and business logic.

-The project structure is inspired by Clean Architecture designed by Microsoft as a suggestion for its .NET application architeture.
+The project structure is inspired by Clean Architecture created by Uncle Bob and others and suggested by Microsoft for its modern .NET application architeture.

 NOTE: This project is an ongoing work done daily in the author's spare time.
 Therefore, it is not a production ready and may contain several bugs.
 Currently pipelines are not set up and projects are not fully wired up.